mattbierner/nu/index.md

 This is an eager operation and will hang on infinite streams.

-'f' is passed four arguments: the previous value, the current value, the index of the current value, and the stream 'foldl' was called on.
+'f' is passed three arguments: the previous value, the current value, the index of the current value in 's'.
 It returns the previous element for the next iteration.

     var add = (x, y) -> x + y;
     stream.foldl(add, 0, stream.from([1, 2, 3])); // 6